efrost09/odin-recipes/README.md

 # odin-recipes
-In this project I will be creating a basic recipe website
+"In this project I will be creating a basic recipe website"